BiggestChris/CS50-Final-Project-V1/README.md

     - So in practice, I start my workout, select the day and exercise to perform, and it updates my placeholders with the weights and reps I hit last time - so I know that's what I should be aiming for this time as I perform that exercise
 5. In moving this App into Production, it has been deployed on PythonAnywhere, where a MySQL server has been set up and is storing the db files

 > [!NOTE]
+> This alert uses [!NOTE]

+[!NOTE]
-> (This project has been a really nice way to capp off CS50, as I've been able to use everything that's been covered by the syllabus excluding coding in C itself)
+(This project has been a really nice way to capp off CS50, as I've been able to use everything that's been covered by the syllabus excluding coding in C itself)

 ### 5) Files and functions
 Walkthrough of the files: